 Comply with all applicable privacy legislation, in that recipients of the Community Child Care Planning Program are not authorized under the Freedom of Information and Protection of Privacy Act (FOIPPA) to collect, use, or disclose personal information while conducting funded activities.
 Personal information is any recorded information about an identifiable individual other than their business contact information.
 This includes information that can be used to identify an individual through association or inference.
-To ensure that personal information is provented in personal information is provented in personal information.

-ensure any information collected cannot be used to identify individuals.
+To ensure that personal information is any recorded, funding recipients must ensure any information collected cannot be used to identify individuals.
 For instance, when collecting information from stakeholders, any information that is collected and distributed should be composed of aggregate/summative data collected from a sufficiently large sample to ensure no individual(s) can be identified.
 In these cases, the information should be collected and presented in a manner such that a person should not be able to extrapolate or guess who the information is concerning.